Convergence Analysis of Non-Strongly-Monotone Stochastic Quasi-Variational Inequalities: Proposed Method

 \subsection{Convergence Analysis}

 \aj{Next, we introduce a crucial lemma for our convergence analysis.
-As previously discussed, the problem is not strong monotone and may not possess a unique solution.
-Therefore, we define the gap function as $\text{dist}(x,X^*)\triangleq \|x-\bar x\|$, where $\bar x=\mathcal P_{X^*}(x)$.
+As previously discussed, the problem is not strong monotone and may not possess a unique solution (see \cite{facchinei2014solving,facchinei2003finite}).
+Therefore, we define the gap function as $\text{dist}(x,X^*)\triangleq \|x-\bar x\|$, where $\bar x\in\mathcal P_{X^*}(x)$.
 Since the optimal solutions are not explicitly available, we need to express $\bar{x}$ based on its first-order optimality condition.
-This representation will be utilized in the subsequent convergence analysis of the algorithm.} \begin{lemma} \aj{Let $X^*$ denote the set of optimal solutions of problem \eqref{prob:SQVI}.
-Moreover, for any $x\in X$ define $\bar x\triangleq \mathcal{P}_{X^*}(x)$.
-Then, $\bar x$ satisfies the following}
+This representation will be utilized in the subsequent convergence analysis of the algorithm.} \begin{lemma} \aj{Let $X^*$ denote the set of solutions of problem \eqref{prob:SQVI}.
+Then, for any $\bar x\in X^*$ and $\eta>0$ the following holds}